dreamcodez/resume/docs/improvements/testing-optimization-roadmap.md

 ### **5. Performance is the Key to Developer Productivity**

 Fast tests enable rapid iteration and efficient development workflows.
 Always choose the fastest test type that provides adequate coverage.

+### **6. Only Interaction Tests Use the Centralized DOM-mounting Helper**

+- **Only interaction tests (real DOM events) should use the centralized DOM-mounting helper.**
+- All other tests (unit, accessibility, class logic, etc.) should remain pure Rust unit tests for maximum speed and reliability.
+- This approach is now standardized across Button, Icon, and Markdown components.

 ## 🔮 **Future Considerations**